Health and Wellness Coaching for Small Business Owners

 Can we all agree that we are tired of hearing how bad sugar is for us?

-We use them for energy but we also use them as a block or temporary escape from anxiety, decision fatigue, and bad news.
+We use these for energy, but we also use them as block or temporary escape from anxiety, decision fatigue, and bad news.

-The combination of sugar and fat (like milk fat in energy bars, or a frappuccino) puts the reward center in our brain on high alert and delivers a soothing hit of endorphins that numb out discomfort.
-So of course we learn to use these foods to self-soothe and pick ourselves up.
+The combination of sugar and fat (like milk fat energy bars, or a Frappuccino) puts the reward center in our brain on high alert and delivers a soothing hit of endorphins that numb out discomfort.
+Therefore, we learn to use these “foods” to self-soothe and pick ourselves up.

-So instead, let’s work from the point of greatest power and add in the foods that will give us the most energy bang-for-your-buck without any down side at all.
+Instead, let’s work toward the point of greatest power and add in the foods that will give us the most energy bang-for-your-buck without any downsides.
 Here are three to get you started.

 Our bodies cannot survive without protein, fat, and water.
-Your body doesn’t need the sweets to produce glucose for energy, it can create glucose on it’s own from stored fat through the process of gluconeogenesis and ketosis.
+Your body doesn’t need sweets to produce energy.
+Your body can create energy from nutrient-dense protein and stored-fat through ketosis, where in the absence of carbohydrates and sugars, the liver begins producing ketones as an energy source for the brain.

-So clean protein is your number one source of solid lasting energy.
-Add it in, and you’ll notice that the sweet cravings don’t come around nearly as often, and you’ll feel more calm and centered during the day.
+Clean protein is your number one source of solid, lasting energy.
+Add it first and you’ll notice that sweet cravings don’t occur nearly as often, your blood sugar stabilizes, and you’ll feel calmer and more centered during the day.

 By clean, I mean this;

-If it’s from an animal, preferably that animal was pasture-raised, fed a natural diet, and humanely treated.
+If your protein is from an animal, preferably that animal was pasture-raised, fed a natural diet, and humanely treated.
 More on the importance of this later.

-If you’re getting protein from plants, it needs to be non-GMO, or free from genetic modification and preferably organic.
-Which means that soy is out.
-That includes tofu.
-Instead, I prefer Hemp Seed, Chia Seed, Nuts, Black Beans, Lentils, Chickpeas, and Green Peas.
+If you’re getting protein from plants, it needs to be non-GMO, or free from genetic modification, and preferably organic.
+Which means that soy is out, including tofu.
+Instead, I prefer hemp seed, chia seed, nuts, black beans, lentils, chickpeas, and green peas.

-How efficiently you digest is how efficiently your body will function.
+How efficiently you digest your food determines how efficiently your body will function.

-So let’s start with that last part, as that’s usually when people contact me for help.
-Constipation is not only uncomfortable, but it leaves your body reabsorbing the same toxins it just tried to get out.
+Let’s start with the last part as that’s usually when people contact me for help.
+Constipation is not only uncomfortable, but it also leaves your body reabsorbing the same toxins its trying to eliminate.

-To help this along and bring relief, we need fiber.
-For someone who has been on a blood sugar rollercoaster for a long time and is insulin resistant, Dr. Josh Axe recommends 50g of fiber per day.
-The average American gets 15g.
-So there’s quite a bit of work to be done.
+To bring relief we need fiber.
+The average American gets 15 grams per day.
+Dr. Josh Axe recommends 50 grams of fiber per day, especially for someone who has been on a blood sugar rollercoaster for a long time and is insulin resistant.
+Usually around 30 grams of fiber per day is enough to bring back easy daily bowel movements.
+So, there’s quite a bit of work to be done.

-One of the cleanest sources of fiber that won’t take your blood sugar high, can be found in root vegetables and squashes like sweet potatoes, beets, acorn squash, spaghetti squash and butternut squash.
-Beans also provide a great source of fiber, so including those as your protein source can give you a double benefit.
+One of the cleanest sources of fiber that provides a slower increase in blood sugar can be found in root vegetables and squashes like sweet potatoes, beets, acorn squash, spaghetti squash, and butternut squash.
+These can also provide a slow and steady stream of glucose to help curb your sweet cravings, leaving you feeling fuller and satisfied longer.
+Beans also provide a great source of fiber, so including those as a portion of your protein can give you a double benefit.

-I find this to be a sufficient amount of fat in my diet without having to think about it.
-Usually a few tablespoons through the day is enough.
+I find this to be a sufficient amount of fat without having to overthink it, in addition to regularly consuming animal protein and fish.

-Making a few swaps to your cooking practices and packing your own lunches can be all you need to get the right amount of fats in your diet to see a solid boost of energy, and to stop cravings through the day.
+Making a few swaps to your cooking practices and packing your own lunches can be all you need to get the right amount of fat in your diet.
+You will begin to see a solid boost of energy and a decrease in cravings through the day.

-I WISH I’d known to start with these three foods when I first began my journey out of digestive distress and mood swings 10 years ago.
+I WISH I’d known to start with these three food groups when I first began my journey out of digestive distress and mood swings ten years ago.
 Making these changes will jumpstart your energy, giving you the motivation to make other positive changes without feeling deprived or discouraged.

 And if you’re anything like me, having the power to control your energy levels through your meals feels mighty liberating.